Bioconductor/BioC2020/docs/call-for-abstracts.md

 gateway](https://f1000research.com/gateways/bioconductor/about-this-gateway).
 This is a great opportunity to get credit for your work and increase its visibility and impact.
 The submission deadline is TBA.

-NOTE: Deadline for scholarships (travel and caregiver) awards is extended to June 30.
+NOTE: Deadline for scholarships (travel and caregiver) awards is extended to July 22.

 ## Key Dates